cjacker/opensource-toolchain-msp430/README.md

 msp430-elf-gcc -g -mmcu=msp430fr6989 -o main main.c
 ```

-If built successfully, 'main' elf generated, it means toolchain works. otherwise, please examine the step of the toolchain installation.
+If built successfully, 'main' elf generated, it means toolchain works. otherwise, please examine the steps of the toolchain installation.

 # Flashing
 There are 2 Flashing tools you can use with linux for MSP430.